software-students-spring2024/0-git-workflow-practice-ayd2134/README.md

 ## Justin's Note

 I think this is a really interesting take about how AI is playing a role in the field of computer science.
 I think it will be cool to see how AI fits in with the workplace, whether it be replacing some entry level software engineers, or as a tool for all software engineers to be more productive.
 Overall, very cool article!

+## Eric's Note

+Wow Alice!
+Thank you so much for the interesting article and the insight.
+Things are looking bleak for us aspiring software engineers amidst massive tech layoffs and emergent fears of AI taking over jobs.
+Hopefully things get better in the future!